 T. Alan Hurwitz

-As chief academic officer of Gallaudet University, I am charged with planning and implementing Goals A and B of the Gallaudet Strategic Plan: Vision 2020: A Bold Vision for a Bright Future.
-Goal A is to “grow Gallaudet’s enrollment of full-time undergraduates, full- and part-time graduate students, and continuing education students to 3,000 by 2015.”
-Goal B is to “increase Gallaudet’s six-year undergraduate graduation rate to 50 percent by 2015.”
+As chief academic officer of Gallaudet University, I am charged with planning and implementing Goals A and B of the Gallaudet Strategic Plan.
+Goal A is to "grow Gallaudet's enrollment of full-time undergraduates, full- and part-time graduate students, and continuing education students to 3,000 by 2015."
+Goal B is to "increase Gallaudet's six-year undergraduate graduation rate to 50 percent by 2015."

-These are ambitious goals, but they are also eminently achievable ones.
-Even before the development of the Gallaudet Strategic Plan, we were hard at work on many initiatives, with the singular goal of attracting the best and brightest students and retaining them at Gallaudet until graduation.
-Let me highlight just a few of these initiatives.
+These are ambitious goals, but they are also achievable ones.
+The Gallaudet Strategic Plan is consistent with the singular long-term goal of attracting the best and brightest students and retaining them at Gallaudet until graduation.
+Let me highlight just a few of our initiatives.

 - We have raised our undergraduate admissions standards.
-We have created a new, outcomes-based undergraduate General Studies Program that, consistent with our mission statement, “prepares our students for career opportunities in a highly competitive, technological, and rapidly changing world.”
-Our master’s and doctoral programs continue to be among the most competitive and prestigious in their disciplines.
-Our continuing education program shows rapid growth, and now offers certificate and degree programs in collaboration with academic departments and schools.
+Our outcomes-based undergraduate General Studies Program, consistent with our mission statement, "prepares our students for career opportunities in a highly competitive, technological, and rapidly changing world."

 - Our academic rigor has increased markedly.
 With this, we have made sure that we provide students with the support they need through supplemental instruction, tutoring, intentional and purposeful intervention with at-risk students, professional and paraprofessional advising, and more.
 We have created preparation programs in health care, law, and business, and are working to create one in architecture, to open more doors for deaf and hard of hearing students in these professions.

 - Our co-curricular and extracurricular programs, including athletics, are increasingly attractive and competitive.